 Wetlands were once widespread across much of lowland NZ, but their extent has been greatly reduced through draining for farmland.
 In the Waikato region it is estimated that less than 5% of the original wetland remains.
-In plantation forests land drainage is uncommon and therefore the original wetland extent tends to be relatively intact in comparison with adjacent farmland.
+In plantation forests land drainage is uncommon and therefore wetlands tend to be overrepresented in comparison with adjacent farmland.

 All areas of wetland ecosystem in MFM (NZ) forests have been identified in the company GIS and mapped as reserve, and many of the larger wetlands have also been identified as Significant Natural Areas under District Plans.
-While the original extent of the wetland vegetation remains, a lot of the wetland areas in our Central and Eastern region forests have been invaded by introduced weed species, in particular grey willow.
+While the original extent of the wetland vegetation remains, a lot of the wetland areas in our Central and Eastern region forests have been invaded by introduced weed species, in particular Grey Willow.